-- 1) The publication cannot be undone-the IPFS reference to that Manifest will be on-chain forever readable by anyone with access to the chain; - 2) Anyone who reads the Manifest may download all the chunks and this specification which contains enough information to faithfully reproduce the chunks, if desired;

-3) The publisher (that is, TrueBlocks) has no further on-going cost of publication other than pinning the files on IPFS (which carries a near-zero cost).
+- 1) The publication record cannot be unpublished-the IPFS reference to that Manifest will be on-chain forever readable by anyone with access to the chain; - 2) Anyone who reads the Manifest may download all the chunks and this specification which contains enough information to faithfully reproduce the index if desired; - 3) The publisher (that is, TrueBlocks) has no further ongoing cost of publication other than pinning the files on IPFS (which carries a near-zero cost).
 We do not have to run a Web 2.0 API to deliver this data.
+IPFS handles data delivery.

-Over time, as more and more users download and pin more and more parts of the index-which happens by default through usage-the resiliency and speed of the system increases.
+Over time, as more and more users download and pin more and more parts of the index-which happens through usage alone-the resiliency and speed of the system increase.
 This increase in resiliency is in proportion to the number of users.
-The more users-the more resilient.
+The more users-the more resilient the system becomes.
 This is the essence of Web 3.0.
-It's a classic case of positive sum externalities and "If we all build it, we can all come."
+It's a classic case of a positive sum externality and an "If we all build it, we can all come" type of system.